AlperShal/FastLED-Firebase-Project/README.md

  - Now, we should prepare libraries and choose right board manager.
 (I am not going to write how to prepare ESP8266 and how to install ESP8266's board manager etc.)
  - While you are installing "esp8266" board manager please download version 2.4.2!
 Newer versions are not working.
- - Seventh, download and run Ardudino IDE > Tools > Manage Libraries > Search and install "FastLED" by Daniel Garcia (Latest version or v3.4.0) and "ArduinoJson" by Benoit Blanchon (**v5.13.5, not higher!**)
+ - Seventh, download, install and run Ardudino IDE, then go Tools > Manage Libraries > Search "FastLED" by Daniel Garcia (Latest version or v3.4.0) and "ArduinoJson" by Benoit Blanchon (**v5.13.5, not higher!**) and install them.
  - Eighth, download [FirebaseArduino](https://github.com/FirebaseExtended/firebase-arduino/archive/master.zip) and install it.
 (Sketch > Include Library > Add .ZIP Library > firebase-arduino-master.zip)
- - Nineth, save your file (Ctrl/Cmnd + S) and upload the code to your ESP8266.
+ - Nineth, save your file (Ctrl + S) and upload the code to your ESP8266.
 (Do not forget chosing ESP8266's communication port at Tools > Port)
  - Tenth, make wiring.
-Connect 5V electricity into strip led.
+Connect 5V electricity to strip led.
 (Should be 5 cables in your strip led.
 Color data, positive currency, negative currency, additional positive currency for ESP and additional negative currency for ESP.)
  - Eleventh, connect additional negative to G (ground), connect additional positive to VIN and connect color data to D4 pin.
  - Twelveth, press RST button and wait code to start.
 When code starts first led of your led strip will light in tree different color.
-(Colors should be light Red, Green and Blue color in order.)
+(Colors should light Red, Green and Blue color in order.)
  If it is true: Congragulations, you can change your Led Mode from Firebase and use it however you want.
 LedModes;
-Off - Turns lef off
+ - Off - Turns lef off
-Custom - Custom colors
+ - Custom - Custom colors
-White - White Color
+ - White - White Color
-Blue - Blue Color
+ - Blue - Blue Color
-Purple - Purple Color
+ - Purple - Purple Color
-Study - It is my personal mode.
+ - Study - It is my personal mode.
 First 20 leds in the strip lits up white colored.
-Rainbow - Floating colors.
+ - Rainbow - Floating colors.
- If it is not true: Change <#define COLOR_ORDER GRB> to what is should be.
+ If it is not true: Change <#define COLOR_ORDER GRB> to what it should be.
 (Ex: RGB, RBG, GBR, BRG, BGR) The End

 ---